 Entry into the Gaza Strip is restricted (see table)

 Part of the Israeli coastline is historically populated by indigenous Palestinian populations and is made of Palestinian towns and villages.
 Palestinians who can access Israeli territory (see table above) enjoy hanging out on these beaches.
 These include notably the coastline around Jaffa, Haifa and Akka (Acre).

 Q: Can you travel easily between the West Bank and Israel?
 Visit Jerusalem?

-Please refer to the table below for the different status.
+Please refer to the table above for the different status.

 Q: Do you have to wear the (Islamic) headscarf there?

 No, wearing the headscarf remains an individual choice.